ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

-Matchability (due to `Richard Eisenberg <https://richarde.dev/papers/2016/thesis/eisenberg-thesis.pdf>`_) is defined as the union of two properties, *generativity* and *injectivity*.
+Matchability (due to `Richard Eisenberg <https://richarde.dev/papers/2016/thesis/eisenberg-thesis.pdf>`_) is defined as the conjunction of two properties, *generativity* and *injectivity*.

 :Generativity: ``f`` and ``g`` are generative when ``f a ~ g b`` implies ``f ~ g``
 :Injectivity: ``f`` is injective when ``f a ~ f b`` implies ``a ~ b``